-It took us longer than expected, but after two years we have finally crossed the Asian continent!
+After two years we finally crossed the Asian continent!
 We spent 14 months in South East Asia, and riding motorbikes for 10 of those months.
 Then it was through China for four months, with a few detours to Hong Kong and Macau.
 Our plans changed (as usual) and suddenly we found ourselves travelling across Mongolia over two months via hitchhiking, bus, horse and camel.

-So what now?
+So what happened next?